VictoriaT87/level_up_loot_vt/README.md

     - The most trouble I had with this project seemed to be with the Wishlist.
 This particular issue was more to do with a misunderstanding of my models.
     - The original model I created for the wishlist used a ForiegnKey for both the user and the product.
 This meant that I could add 1 product to 1 user's Wishlist.
     - I also had an issue where a newly registered user would not have a Wishlist automatically created on account creation - so when that user tried to add a product to a wishlist, this would throw an error as a wishlist didn't exist.
-I originally thought to create a signal that would create the Wishlist, the same way the UserProfile would be deleted, however this seemed like it was an overcomplication of the issue.
+I originally thought to create a signal that would create the Wishlist, the same way the UserProfile would be created, however this seemed like it was an overcomplication of the issue.
     - To fix everything, I had a complete re-write of the Wishlist app.
 I changed the model from ForeignKeys to a ManyToManyField key for Products and a OneToOneField for the User.
     - For the views, I found these articles - [Django Docs](https://docs.djangoproject.com/en/4.2/ref/models/querysets/#get-or-create) and [https://www.queworx.com/django/django-get_or_create/](https://www.queworx.com/django/django-get_or_create/) - which would allow me to get_or_create a Wishlist for a user.
 Alongside the Try and Except statements, this would handle any error that might be created if a user did not currently have a Wishlist associated with their account ID.
     - However, on the actual template then, this was giving me the error "AttributeError::: 'tuple' object has no attribute 'products'" when trying to iterate over the Wishlist with {% if wishlist %} and {% for product in wishlist %}.
-Researching this wasn't easy, it took me a few days to try and understand what was happening and why.
-    - I finally realised the the get_or_create was creating a tuple, so I couldn't iterate over it with just the {% if wishlist %} syntax - I needed to check if the wishlist exists with products first and then I needed to access the products on the wishlist.
+    - I realised the get_or_create was creating a tuple, so I couldn't iterate over it with just the {% if wishlist %} syntax - I needed to check if the wishlist exists with products first and then I needed to access the products on the wishlist.
 This lead me to try {% if wishlist.products.exists %} and {% for product in wishlist.products.all %} which worked.
 This - to my knowledge - was because the Wishlist itself was only a type of holder for many products.
 The wishlist itelf was 1 item - the products were what we needed to access.
     - I feel there was probably an easier way to achieve the same outcome - but this solution worked for me, it's being saved properly to the database and so was fit for purpose here.